Sup2point0/Assort/~lists/favourites/music.md

+> Y’know, this used to be relevant.
+Then I came across Phigros, and my tastes in music changed irreversibly.

 # Favourite Music

 Favourite soundtracks in varical categorys.
 Kinda arrangen in order – but it’s insanely difficult, and my preferences change daily anyway.